turkupy/effective-python-studygroup/concurrencyandparallelism/chapter5.md

 - `threading.Lock` is Pythons standard mutual exclusive lock implementation

 ### Use Queue to coordinate work between threads
-- Pipelines are like threads
+- In threading you need to use synchronization primitives (such as locks) to manage the shared data (same memory space)
+- `Queue` contains all needed locking semantics and helps to share data between threads
+- Queue also runs stuff sequentially
+- Queues are lists that contain tasks to be preformed serially
-- In producer-consumer thread situations (reader and writer?) you might heed to use queue
+- In producer-consumer (a pipe, one thread outputs what the next thread will need) thread situations (reader and writer?) you might heed to use queue

 ### Consider coroutines to run many functions simultaneously
 - The con of threading is the complexity and uneasiness of maintainance it introduces to the code